siddhantsaxena45/gesture_controlled_music_band_simulator/readme.md

-# 🎶 Voice Band Simulator with Gesture Control
+# 🎶 Music Band Simulator with Gesture Control

 A Python-based music loop simulator that lets you record, play, and mix instrument loops using voice and gesture inputs.
 Powered by **Pygame**, **MediaPipe**, **OpenCV**, and **PyDub**.